 Defining & Identifying the Redress Group

 N’COBRA PHL understands peoplehood to be defined and developed by the people, for the people, and believes that true reparation supports succession, sovereignty and self-determination.
 Peoplehood, as defined by succession, sovereignty and self-determination substantiates the rights to liberty, independence, freedom, and emancipation, especially from a de facto jurisdiction, particularly from nations responsible for their enslavement and subjection to feudal laws under the pretense of de jure citizenship and democracy.
-This includes any and all colorable law pseudonyms and misnomers used to acknowledge them, and is why N’COBRA PHL uses the acronym DAEUS for Descendants of Africans Enslaved in the United States and the term Afro-Indigenous Americans.
-N’COBRA PHL acknowledges the distinct ethnic quality of the redress group from other “Black” or African migrant groups, as the redress group’s antecedents have been in the Americas since before the Declarations of Independence and formation of the United States, and their ancestors have been in the United States since before the Emancipation Proclamation.
+This includes any and all colorable law pseudonyms and misnomers used to acknowledge them, and is why N’COBRA PHL uses the acronym DAEUS for Descendants of Africans Enslaved in the United States and accepts the terms Afro-Indigenous Americans, Native Black-American, and Descendants of U.S. Freedman as each of these identifiers deliniate from the redress group of “American Negro” ancestors and antecedents to whom this redress is warranted.
+N’COBRA PHL acknowledges the distinct ethnic quality of the often previously identified American Negro from other “Black” or African migrant groups, as the redress group’s antecedents have been in the Americas since before the Declarations of Independence and formation of the United States, and their ancestors have been in the United States since before the Emancipation Proclamation.

 Since 1619 to 1865, more than 4,000,000 of their ancestors were enslaved in the United States and the colonies that became the United States of America from the continental mainlands and islands of Africa and the Americas, and have been preemptively misnomered and identified as “Negro,” “Colored,” “Black,” and “African-American,” having been subversively subjected to the laws pertaining to those titles and disconnected from their actual and pre-existing tribal and ethnic identities, nationalities and birthrights, subversively being nationalised as United States citizens to which they have been prisoners of war.

-N’COBRA PHL believes in the establishment of reparations commissions at the local, state, and federal level, yet understands that other entities and nations were also participants in the transatlantic “slave” trade and global crimes against the humanity of Indigenous American, African, and Afro-Indigenous American people and does not limit reparation to redress and recompenses solely from the United States.
-N’COBRA PHL furthermore understands that reparations to DAEUS/Afro-Indigenous American people may socially and politically unite them with their diaspora in the continent of Africa, throughout the Americas, the West Indies, and the world.
+N’COBRA PHL believes in the establishment of reparations commissions at the local, state, and federal level, yet understands that other entities and nations were also participants in the transatlantic “slave” trade and global crimes against the humanity of the identified redress group, and does not limit reparation to redress and recompenses solely from the United States.
+N’COBRA PHL furthermore understands that reparations to the redress group may socially and politically unite them with their diaspora in the continent of Africa, throughout the Americas, the West Indies, and the world.

 Develop departments, institutes, bureaus, and depositories to effectively arbitrate and administer their redress and recompenses.

-Define and operate a budget based on proposed and accepted governmental budgets in the regions and jurisdictions those commissions may be established, where budgets may be determined, or, apportioned, by the residential population and percentage of DAEUS/Afro-Indigenous Americans in those regions or jurisdictions.
+Define and operate a budget based on proposed and accepted governmental budgets in the regions and jurisdictions those commissions may be established, where budgets may be determined, or, apportioned by the residential population and percentage of redress group members living there.